Symphony No. 96 (Haydn)

 The Symphony No. 96 in D major, Hoboken I/96, was completed by Joseph Haydn in 1791 as part of the set of symphonies composed on his first trip to London.
 It was first performed at the Hanover Square Rooms in London on 11 March 1791.
 Although it is the fourth of the twelve London symphonies (numbers 93–104) by number, it was actually the first one written and performed.
 It is popularly known as the Miracle Symphony.

+The autograph manuscript of the symphony is preserved in the British Library.

 Nickname (The Miracle)

 Symphony No. 96 has been called the Miracle symphony due to the story that, during its premiere, a chandelier fell from the ceiling of the concert hall in which it was performed.
 The audience managed to dodge the chandelier successfully as they had all crowded to the front for the post-performance applause, and the symphony got its nickname from this.
 More careful and recent research suggests that this event actually took place during the 1795 premiere of his Symphony No. 102.